Judi Greenwald is Executive Director of the Nuclear Innovation Alliance.

-Alex Gilbert is a Project Manager at the Nuclear Innovation Alliance where he is responsible for managing and conducting project research, stakeholder engagement, and related activities.
-Among other research, he is leading a project on harmonizing nuclear licensing processes and standards internationally.
+Alex Gilbert is a Project Manager at the Nuclear Innovation Alliance where he manages project research, stakeholder engagement, and related activities.
+He leads research and advocacy related to advanced reactor commercialization, regulatory modernization at the NRC, and international licensing harmonization.

-Previously, Alex worked in the private sector as an energy market and governance consultant, first at Haynes and Boone, LLP and more recently as a cofounder of SparkLibrary, Inc. His nuclear experience includes analysis of fleet and project economics, cost overruns, environmental performance, and international liability.
+Previously, Alex worked in the private sector as an energy market and governance consultant, first at Haynes and Boone, LLP and more recently as a cofounder of SparkLibrary, Inc. His nuclear experience includes analysis of fleet and project economics, environmental performance, licensing, commercialization policy, and international liability.

-River Bennett is a Nuclear Policy Analyst at the Nuclear Innovation Alliance where he focuses on topics related to global clean energy development and stakeholder engagement.
-He is also a lead organizer and past participant of the Nuclear Innovation Bootcamp.
+River Bennett is a Fellow at the Nuclear Innovation Alliance where he is a lead organizer and past participant of the Nuclear Innovation Bootcamp.

+River Bennett is also a Graduate Research Assistant at the University of Michigan where he is pursuing an MS in nuclear engineering.
+He is supported by the National Reactor Innovation Center and Fastest Path to Zero and researches siting and environmental justice considerations for advanced reactors.
 Prior to these roles he worked in both edtech and international development with a focus on water and sanitation access.
-River studied energy policy at the University of Virginia, where he graduated with a BA in Political and Social Thought, and is currently completing a mechanical engineering post-baccalaureate in order to pursue graduate nuclear engineering studies.
+River studied energy policy at the University of Virginia where he graduated with a BA in Political and Social Thought.